usegalaxy-eu/gdpr/src/pages/tos.md

 multiple accounts or through any other method may result in termination of all associated accounts.

+Following the principle of sustainable infrastructure and economic data usage and the dedication of Galaxy Europe as analyzing platform, you are responsible for further processing and transferring data to suitable repositories to foster archiving and publishing according the FAIR principles.

 You must keep your registered email address valid and active.
 We use it, together with in-Galaxy notifications shown when you next log in to the Service, for service notices including the inactivity warnings described under "Data Retention".
 Email delivery cannot be guaranteed; messages may be delayed, filtered, or marked as spam.
-For this reason the in-Galaxy notification is the authoritative channel, and we recommend that you log in to the Service periodically to review any notices.
-If email messages to your address bounce or go undelivered, we will treat the address as unreachable and proceed with the steps described under "Data Retention".
+For this reason the in-Galaxy notification relies on periodical logins once a year.
+We recommend that you log in to the Service periodically to review any notices.
+If email messages to your address bounce or go undelivered, we will additionally treat the address as unreachable and proceed with the steps described under "Data Retention".